Project IOWA Receives $40,000 Opus Foundation® Grant for Data-Driven Expansion

 “Opus helped us shape our programming," she said.
 “Now they are helping us implement better systems to understand what that programming is doing, so we can perfect our programs and make the most impact."

-The Opus Foundation is building community for a better tomorrow by supporting projects and programs that make our communities better places to live, work and raise families through grants to nonprofit organizations in the areas of early childhood education, youth development, workforce development, community revitalization and pressing/emerging needs.
+The Opus Foundation, the corporate foundation of Opus, is building community for a better tomorrow by supporting projects and programs that make our communities better places to live, work and raise families.
+The Foundation is committed to improving conditions that disproportionately affect historically underinvested individuals and communities by focusing on early childhood education, youth development, workforce development and community revitalization.
 Read more about the Foundation's work.
+The Opus Foundation is a separate entity from The Opus Group and is led by its own Board of Directors.